Appointment Policies

 If you accidentally miss one appointment, we'll send you a reminder of our policies.
 Those with two no-shows in one semester will forfeit appointment privileges for the remainder of the semester.
 However, you can walk into the Writing Center to see if we have an available tutor.

-Those who arrive fifteen or more minutes late for an appointment may be marked as a no-show if another writer is waiting to see your tutor.
+If you are fifteen or more minutes late for an appointment you will be marked as a no-show and your appointment will be canceled if another writer is waiting to see a tutor, except for during finals week where you will be marked as a no-show if you are 10 minutes late.
 If you know you will be late, you will need to call the Writing Center directly at 413.577.1293.

 Writers are limited to a maximum of two appointments per week.